Hiking the Wailupe Loop Trail on Oʻahu

 East Wailupe Middle Ridge

-Then, I noticed Kaunaʻoa, an endemic parasitic vine, taking over ʻAkoko, another native Hawaiian endemic.
+I then noticed Kaunaʻoa, an endemic parasitic vine, taking over ʻAkoko, another native Hawaiian endemic.

 Kaunaʻoa - (Cuscuta sandwichiana)